Cavite: Spanish colonial period

 Owing to its military importance, Cavite had been attacked by foreigners in their quest to conquer Manila and the Philippines.
 The Dutch made a surprise attack on the city in 1647, pounding the port incessantly, but were repulsed.
 In 1762, the British occupied the port during their two-year control in the Philippines.

 In the 17th century, encomiendas (Spanish Royal land grants) were given in Cavite and Maragondon to Spanish conquistadores and their families.
 By the end of the 1700s, Cavite was the main port of Manila and was a province of 5,724 native families and 859 Spanish Filipino families.
+The 1818 Spanish census showed that Cavite had a large number of Spanish-Filipino families.
+Of which, these are the number of Spanish-Filipino families and their places of residency: 125 at Imus, 6 at Silang, 36 at Indan, 3 at Pueblo y Hacienda de Naic, 3 at Santa Cruz de Malabon, 69 at San Francisco de Malabon, 19 at Bacoor, 55 at Cavite Viejo, 443 at San Roque, and finally, 153 families at Plaza o Puerto de Cavite.

 The religious orders began acquiring these lands, with some donated, enlarging vast haciendas (estates) in Cavite during the 18th and 19th centuries, enriching themselves.
 These haciendas became the source of bitter conflicts between the friar orders and Filipino farmers and pushed a number of Caviteños to live as outlaws.
 This opposition to the friar orders was an important factor that drove many Cavite residents to support reform, and later, independence.

 In 1872, Filipinos launched their revolt against Spain.
 Three Filipino priests—Jose Burgos, Mariano Gomez and Jacinto Zamora—were implicated in the Cavite mutiny when 200 Filipinos staged a rebellion within Spanish garrisons.
 On August 28, 1896, when the revolution against Spain broke out, Cavite became a bloody theater of war.
 Led by Emilio Aguinaldo, Caviteños made lightning raids on Spanish headquarters, and soon liberated the entire province through the Battle of Alapan.
 Aguinaldo commanded the Revolution to its successful end – the proclamation of the First Republic of the Philippines on June 12, 1898, in Kawit.